The Wedding Veil Journey

 Haul out the Holly

-Haul this one out the Door
+Haul this one Out the Door

 This was so messed up.
 I think it was supposed to be a fun comedic look at recapturing one’s love for Christmas decorations after a childhood of one’s parents prioritizing the trappings of Christmas over their own child’s simpler needs and desires.
 The movie opens with the parents of a little girl leaving the house on Christmas morning to attend some kind of Neighborhood Christmas Carnival.
 The little girl begs her mom and Dad to let her open just one present before they leave.
 They impatiently agree but give her the present she has to open.
 It’s a camera so she can assist in the neighborhood project by taking pictures for the record.
 All the little girl wants is to open presents under the tree on Christmas morning as a family.
 The only thing her Mom and Dad want is to make sure the neighborhood carnival runs smoothly.